Stories for Children

 A long time ago in a land no longer remembered, there was a kingdom in which lived the saddest princess in all the world.

-But let us see if you can guess the root of her sadness as I tell her story.
+But let us see if you can guess the cause of her sadness as I tell her story.

 Not all the story, mind you, for that would take far too long.
 So I will begin with the day that changed her life.
 It was the day before she was to turn sixteen.